onedata/onedata-documentation/docs/user-guide/public-data.md

 {"handle_services":["054900fc799a7f14451e99fac94f351ach7099"]}
 ```

-The Share ID can, for example, be obtained from Web GUI's Share link, which is in the following format:
+The share ID can, for example, be obtained from Web GUI's share link, which is in the following format:

 ```
 https://dev-onezone.default.svc.cluster.local/share/$SHARE_ID